BenjaminSchwenker/tbsw/README_X0.md

 The telescope calibration works with a single run raw file
 ```
+# global path to raw files
+rawfile_path='/work1/rawdata/tboct16/'

+# raw file used during telescope calibration (best use data with scattering target)
+# The calibration has to be done for every telescope setup, beam energy and m26 threshold settings
+cali_run='run006973.raw'
-$ rawfile_cali = '/work1/rawdata/DESY_Oktober16/2GeV_air/run006973.raw'
+rawfile_cali = rawfile_path + cali_run
 ```
-The path to the run raw file has to be modified to match your data.
+The path to the run raw files and the nume of the run raw file has to be modified to match your data.
 The calibration run should have 500k to 1mio tracks without any additional material in the telescope.
 The calibration procedure

 ```
 $ # Calibrate the telescope